suren-atoyan/Phishing/README.md

 #### Sms-geteway integration

-If you want to get SMS messages when anyone has logged in your copied page, then your application should be integrated with any "sms gateway" service.
+If you want to get SMS messages when anyone has logged in your copied page, then your application should be integrated with any "sms gateway" service and set sms=true before running your local server (e.g. sms=true node app.js).

 I show example on "nexmo.com"